Boston: Sports

-The TD Garden, formerly called the FleetCenter and built to replace the old, since-demolished Boston Garden, is adjoined to North Station and is the home of two major league teams: the Boston Bruins of the National Hockey League and the Boston Celtics of the National Basketball Association.
-The arena seats 18,624 for basketball games and 17,565 for ice hockey games.
+TD Garden, formerly called the FleetCenter and built to replace the since-demolished Boston Garden, is above North Station and is the home of two major league teams: the Boston Bruins of the National Hockey League and the Boston Celtics of the National Basketball Association.
 The Bruins were the first American member of the National Hockey League and an Original Six franchise.
 The Boston Celtics were founding members of the Basketball Association of America, one of the two leagues that merged to form the NBA.
-The Celtics, along with the Los Angeles Lakers, have the distinction of having won more championships than any other NBA team, both with seventeen.
-The venue is also set to host the 2020 Laver Cup, an international men's tennis tournament consisting of two teams: Team Europe and Team World, the latter of which consisting of non-European players.
-This will be the fourth edition of the tournament, and the first time Boston has hosted an ATP tournament since 1999, where Marat Safin defeated Greg Rusedski.
+The Celtics have won eighteen championships, the most of any NBA team.

 While they have played in suburban Foxborough since 1971, the New England Patriots of the National Football League were founded in 1960 as the Boston Patriots, changing their name after relocating.
 The team won the Super Bowl after the 2001, 2003, 2004, 2014, 2016 and 2018 seasons.
 They share Gillette Stadium with the New England Revolution of Major League Soccer.
-The Boston Breakers of Women's Professional Soccer, which formed in 2009, played their home games at Dilboy Stadium in Somerville.
-The Boston Storm of the United Women's Lacrosse League was formed in 2015.
+Another team associated with Boston who plays outside the city is the Boston Fleet of the PWHL, which plays at the Tsongas Center in nearby Lowell.
+During the inaugural 2024 PWHL playoffs, the Fleet (then simply known as PWHL Boston) made it to the Walter Cup finals, where they lost to the Minnesota Frost (PWHL Minnesota at the time).

 The area's many colleges and universities are active in college athletics.
 Four NCAA Division I members play in the area—Boston College, Boston University, Harvard University, and Northeastern University.
 Of the four, only Boston College participates in college football at the highest level, the Football Bowl Subdivision.
 Harvard participates in the second-highest level, the Football Championship Subdivision.
-The Boston Cannons of the MLL play at Harvard Stadium.
+These four universities participate in the Beanpot, an annual men's and women's ice hockey tournament.
+The men's Beanpot is hosted at the TD Garden, while the women's Beanpot is held at each member school's home arena on a rotating basis.

-Boston has Esports teams as well, such as the Overwatch League (OWL)'s Boston Uprising.
+Boston has Esports teams, such as the Overwatch League (OWL)'s Boston Uprising.
 Established in 2017, they were the first team to complete a perfect stage with 0 losses.
 The Boston Breach is another esports team in the Call of Duty League (CDL).

-One of the best known sporting events in the city is the Boston Marathon, the 26.2 mi race which is the world's oldest annual marathon, run on Patriots' Day in April.
-On April 15, 2013, two explosions killed three people and injured hundreds at the marathon.
+One of the best-known sporting events in the city is the Boston Marathon, the 26.2 mi race which is the world's oldest annual marathon, run on Patriots' Day in April.
+The Red Sox traditionally play a home game starting around 11 a.m. on the same day, with the early start time allowing fans to watch runners finish the race nearby after the conclusion of the ballgame.
 Another major annual event is the Head of the Charles Regatta, held in October.

-Boston is one of eleven US cities which will host matches during the 2026 FIFA World Cup.